Tammy Glover: Production career

-Glover is currently the Head of Production for TNT, TBS, and TruTV, which is part of Warner Bros Discovery, where her slate includes Emmy nominated Snowpiercer with Jennifer Connelly and Daveed Diggs, Miracle Workers with Daniel Radcliffe and Steve Buscemi, and Chad with Nasim Pedrad.
+As of 2022, Glover was Head of Production for TNT, TBS, and TruTV, which is part of Warner Bros Discovery, where her slate includes Emmy nominated Snowpiercer with Jennifer Connelly and Daveed Diggs, Miracle Workers with Daniel Radcliffe and Steve Buscemi, and Chad with Nasim Pedrad.

 Prior to that, Glover served as VP of Production at Comedy Central where she guided hits like Workaholics, Inside Amy Schumer, Key & Peele, and Tosh.0 from development through their first cycles on the network and supervised everything from sketch comedy to game shows, animation and long-form scripted shows, including The Daily Show, and South Park.
-Tammy is a leader in organizations as varied as The Television Academy, where she served as a Governor for Production Executives, WICT (Women in Cable Television), The Recording Academy, and UCLA’s Parent Council.
+Tammy is a leader in organizations as varied as The Television Academy, where she served as a Governor for Production Executives, WICT (Women in Cable Television), The Recording Academy, and UCLA's Parent Council.